 Adult Mental Health / Anchor Center

-In response to the current COVID-19 situation, all Scott County buildings, including libraries, are closed to the public until at least April 10th.
+In response to the current COVID-19 situation, all Scott County buildings, including libraries, are closed to the public until further notice.
 This is to protect your health and safety, as well as ours.
 We will be conducting most business electronically via email and phone.

 At this time all Anchor Center Activities are cancelled

 The Adult Mental Health Unit provides case management services to adults in Scott County with a serious and persistent mental illness.
 The focus of these services is to help individuals thrive in their communities; maintaining stability and maximizing self-sufficiency.
 The Adult Mental Health community support center in Scott County is called the Anchor Center.

 Case ManagementCase management services are available to help adults with serious and persistent mental illness gain access to needed medical, social, educational, vocational, and other necessary services.
 Case managers help individuals develop a community support plan.
 They also refer and assist the individual in obtaining needed mental health, and other, services, ensuring coordination, and monitoring the delivery of, services.

 To make a referral, please call Health and Human Services Central Intake at 952-445-7751.

 The Anchor Center is a community support program that offers social, educational and recreational activities to Scott County residents 18-years-old and older with mental health needs.
 The Anchor Center is located at 752 Canterbury Road South, Shakopee.